-It’s tradition; at the end of the wedding the bride and groom make their grand exit while guests shower them with…something.
-It used to be rice, but with the awareness of how unhealthy it is to birds (we know they don’t die, but it’s still not good for them), people have been exploring their options of what else they might want to throw at the end of their wedding.
-Of course we aren’t ones for making you do countless hours of research, so once again we’ve made a handy-dandy little list for you:
+It’s tradition; at the end of the wedding, the bride and groom make their grand exit while guests shower them with…something.
+It used to be rice but with the awareness of how unhealthy it is for birds.
+People have been exploring alternatives to rice to throw at the end of their wedding.
+Of course, we aren’t ones to make you do countless hours of research, so once again, we’ve made a handy-dandy little list for you:

 1.)
 Bubbles!
-Yes, some may consider it a worn out trend, but we feel it’s here to stay.
+Yes, some may consider it a worn-out trend, but we feel it’s here to stay.
 And why?
-Because of all the pros: bubbles don’t stain clothes, you will have nothing to pull out of your hair, there’s nothing to clean up, it’s not bad for animals or the environment and it’s just plain fun.
+Because of all the pros: bubbles don’t stain clothes, you will have nothing to pull out of your hair, there’s nothing to clean up, it’s not bad for animals or the environment, and it’s just fun.
 Everyone loves blowing bubbles…everyone.
-Show me someone that hates bubbles and I’l show you either an alien or a robot.
+Show me someone who hates bubbles, and I’ll show you an alien or a robot.
 A great alternative to rice.

 2.)
 Flowers.
 It’s also not uncommon for people to toss flower petals.
 And why wouldn’t you?!
-They’re beautiful, smell amazing and are easy to pick out of your hair and clothing (very unlike rice).
+They’re beautiful, smell amazing, and are easy to pick from your hair and clothing (very unlike rice).
 Plus, they are large enough that they show up well in photos.
-Just imagine how beautiful of a scene it would be as you and your new spouse are running through a tunnel of cascading rose petals.
+Just imagine how beautiful a scene it would be as you and your new spouse run through a tunnel of cascading rose petals.
 Yeah, we thought so too.

 3.)
 Sparklers!
 Sparklers are also a growing trend as of late, for the exact same reasons as bubbles.
-For the most part, the clean-up is a minimum and everyone likes sparklers.
-You could have the worst day ever and as soon as someone puts a sparkler in your hand all you can think about is the best way to write your name in the air before the flame goes out.
-Just look at this list as an example; the words “Bubbles” and Sparklers” are the only two points followed by an exclamation point instead of a period.
+Mostly, the clean-up is a minimum, and everyone likes sparklers.
+You could have the worst day ever, and as soon as someone puts a sparkler in your hand, all you can think about is the best way to write your name in the air before the flame goes out.
+Just look at this list as an example; “Bubbles” and Sparklers” are the only two points followed by an exclamation point instead of a period.
 It’s not a coincidence, folks.

 4.)
 Bird or grass seed.
-If you really want to through something as similar to rice as possible, consider one of these two options.
-It’ll be almost exactly the same as rice, but it’s good for the animals and environment so you won’t have to clean it up afterward.
+If you want to through something as similar to rice as possible, consider one of these options.
+It’ll be almost exactly the same as rice, but it’s good for the animals and environment, so you won’t have to clean it up afterward.

-Lily’s Bridal – Maryland’s Premier Bridal Boutique – Offering Wedding Dresses, Bridesmaids Dresses, Mother’s Dresses, Prom Dresses, and Tuxedo Rentals.
+Lily’s Bridal – Maryland’s Premier Bridal Boutique – Offering Wedding Dresses, Prom Dresses, and Tuxedo Rentals.
 Call to book your appointment today!